progrium/gh-pages-auth/README.md

 # gh-pages-auth
-Auth0 and GitHub Pages bootstrapper for self-modifying sites
+Auth0 and GitHub Pages bootstrapper for self-modifying static sites

 ## Overview
 After registering and pointing a domain to GitHub, you can just fork this repository to your account using the domain as the repository name, set some variables in the repository settings, and run a GitHub Action that will set everything else up.